 I returned to San Francisco in October somewhat reluctantly, but somewhat on a roll, motivated to embrace further change, step out of comfort, and launch The Potential Space.
 That's the thing about getting comfortable being uncomfortable: the more you do it, the easier it is, and the more you progress.

 As you reflect back on your own 2020, did it get you more comfortable with being uncomfortable?
 If it didn't, what are some smaller steps you can take?
-If it did, where will that take you next?
+What perspectives can you apply to. make those risks less intimidating?
+And if it did get you more comfortable with being uncomfortable, where will that take you next?